indigotech/taq-github-bot/src/data/github/tracks/track-8/steps/step-1.md

 Your task now is to create a screen with a form to create a new user.

-# Task 1 - Create a form for a new user
+# Step 1 - Create a form for a new user

 This form should contain: